jonlpersson/ed-latimore/site/_posts/2022-02-15-reasons-to-quit-porn.md

 In this article, you’ll discover nine good reasons to quit porn today—even if you’re not addicted.

-{% include widgets/toc.html heading="Reasons to quit watching porn" list-items="To maintain sexual vitality, You&rsquo;re a lion with no teeth, Porn warps your brain, Porn is trying to outdo itself, You&rsquo;re flirting with addiction, Your relationships get better, You&rsquo;re stuck in a cycle of time-wasting, You&rsquo;ll sleep better at night, Guilt-free browser history</p><p>" list-ids="1-a-mans-sexual-essence-is-vital, 2-you-lose-the-desire-to-hunt, 3-masturbating-to-porn-warps-your-brain-and-creates-bad-habits, 4-todays-porn-is-extreme-and-unrealistic, 5-youre-flirting-with-addiction, 6-relationships-with-women-are-more-fulfilling, 7-its-a-vicious-time-wasting-cycle, 8-youll-sleep-better-at-night, 9-you-wont-be-paranoid-when-people-use-your-devices" %}

 ## 1\.
 A man’s sexual essence is vital

 There is something that the ancient Taoists, Buddhists, Africans, Greeks, and other wise philosophers all knew: a man’s sexual energy is his life energy.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> Taoist sexology, in particular, believed that excessive ejaculation drains a man’s essence, or jing.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> Only through the practice of semen retention, could you preserve your jing and full vitality of life.